nigel-campbell/pubsub-emulator/README.md

 This is an "out of process" emulator built on top of the emulator provided by https://github.com/googleapis/google-cloud-go/tree/main/pubsub/pstest.
 The difference is that this package intends to provide a persistence option.
+The main contributions can be found in the cmd package and the PersistentGServer struct found in the pstest package.

 ## Running